![]() ![]() |

 Here are the steps to get this interesting effect.

 You will have to determine when this should be done on your piece, taking into consideration the other part of the design.
 For example, if the piece is a full Cloisonne design, you might want to do steps 4-end after you finish your cloisonne and have ground down the top.
-Also, this can be done with a copper base and silver wire, but care must be taken you do not get the Eutectic Effect.
 Have fun!

 Sometime you buy enamel lumps and they are too big for how you want to use them.
 One way to make them smaller is to put them in a thick plastic bag and hit them with a hammer.
 But that frequently breaks the bag or you get dust instead of lumps.
 Here is a way that Lydia Morrison crushes them with a mortar and pestel.
 The main thing is to not hit too hard and to cover the mortar - Lydia uses cardboard from a cereal box - check out her video: